Our Local Offer

 Moderate Learning Difficulties (MLD).

-Students are identified and allocated one of the places in the Resourced Provision (DSP) by Bradford Local
+Students are identified and allocated one of the places in the Resourced Provision (The Lighthouse) by Bradford Local

 Authority SEN Team through a consultation process prior to entry.
-Our Resourced Provision (DSP) is situated on the
+The Lighthouse is situated on the lower ground floor of our main school building and can accommodate a maximum of 15 students, across years 7-11.

 Students moving from Year 6 to 7 are identified as having an identified SEND through close collaboration between